confluentinc/examples/cloud-etl/README.md

 # Overview

 This demo showcases a cloud ETL solution leveraging all fully-managed services on [Confluent Cloud](https://confluent.cloud?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.cloud-etl)
-A source connector reads data from an AWS Kinesis stream or PostgreSQL database and written into Confluent Cloud, a Confluent KSQL application processes that data, and then a sink connector writes the output data into cloud storage in the provider of your choice.
+A source connector reads data from an AWS Kinesis stream or PostgreSQL database and written into Confluent Cloud, a Confluent ksqlDB application processes that data, and then a sink connector writes the output data into cloud storage in the provider of your choice.

 ![image](docs/images/topology.png)